w3f/polkadot-spec/docs/sect-finality.md

 The protocol allows participants of the remote network to verify finality proofs created by the Polkadot relay chain validators.
 In other words: clients in the target network (for e.g., Ethereum) can verify that the Polkadot network is at a specific state.

 Storing all the information necessary to verify the state of the remote chain, such as the block headers, is too expensive.
-BEEFY stores the information in a space-efficient way and clients can request additional information over the protocol.
+BEEFY stores the information in a space-efficient way, and clients can request additional information over the protocol.

 ### -sec-num- Motivation {#id-motivation-beefy-1}
 A client could just follow GRANDPA using GRANDPA justifications, sets of signatures from validators.
-This is used for some substrate-substrate bridge and in light clients such as the Substrate connect browser extension.
+This is used for some substrate-substrate bridges and in light clients such as the Substrate Connect browser extension.
 GRANDPA was designed for fast and secure finality.
-Certain design decisions, like validators voting for different blocks in a justification adn using ED25519 signatures allow fast finality.
+Certain design decisions, like validators voting for different blocks in a justification and using ED25519 signatures, allow fast finality.
 However, GRANDPA justifications are large and are expensive to verify on other chains like Ethereum that do not support some cryptographic signature schemes.
 Thus, BEEFY adds an extra layer of finality that allows lighter bridges and clients for Polkadot.

 To summarise, the goals of BEEFY are:
-- Allow customisation of signature schemes to adapt for different target chains.
+- Allow customization of signature schemes to adapt to different target chains.
-- Minimize the size of the finality proof, and effort required by light client to follow finality.
+- Minimize the size of the finality proof, and the effort required by a light client to follow finality.
 - Unify data types and use backward-compatible versioning so that the protocol can be extended (additional payload, different signature schemes) without breaking existing light clients.

 ### -sec-num- Protocol Overview {#id-overview-beefy-1}
-Since BEEFY runs on top of GRANDPA, similarly to how GRANDPA is lagging behind the best produced (non-finalized) block, BEEFY finalised block lags behind the best GRANDPA (finalised) block.
+Since BEEFY runs on top of GRANDPA, similarly to how GRANDPA is lagging behind the best produced (non-finalized) block, BEEFY finalized block lags behind the best GRANDPA (finalized) block.
-- BEEFY validator set is the same as GRANDPA's, however they might be using different type of session key to sign BEEFY messages.
+- The BEEFY validator set is the same as GRANDPA's, however, they might be using different types of session keys to sign BEEFY messages.
 - From a single validator perspective, BEEFY has at most one active voting round.
 - Since GRANDPA validators are reaching finality, we assume they are online and well-connected and have a similar view of the state of the blockchain.

 BEEFY consists of two components:

-a. **Consensus Extension** on GRANDPA finalisation that is a voting round.
+a. **Consensus Extension** on GRANDPA finalization that is a voting round.

-The consensus extension serves to have smaller consensus justification than GRANDPA and alternative cryptography which helps the light client side of BEEFY protocol described below.
+The consensus extension serves to have a smaller consensus justification than GRANDPA and alternative cryptography which helps the light client side of the BEEFY protocol described below.

 b. **Light client** protocol for convincing the other chain/device efficiently about the finality vote.

-In the BEEFY light client, a prover, a full node or bridge relayer, wants to convince a verifier, a light client that may be a bridge implementation on the target chain, of the outcome of a BEEFY vote.
+In the BEEFY light client, a prover, a full node, or a bridge relayer, wants to convince a verifier, a light client that may be a bridge implementation on the target chain, of the outcome of a BEEFY vote.
 The prover has access to all voting data from the BEEFY voting round.
 In the light client part, the prover may generate a proof and send it to the verifier or they may engage in an interactive protocol with several rounds of communication.

 ### -sec-num- Preliminaries {#id-preliminaries-2}

 ###### Definition -def-num- BEEFY Session Keys {#defn-beefy-key}
 Validators use an `ECDSA` key scheme for signing Beefy messages.
-This is different from schemes like `sr25519` and `ed25519` which are commonly used in Substrate for other components like BABE, Grandpa.
+This is different from schemes like `sr25519` and `ed25519`, which are commonly used in Substrate for other components like BABE, and GRANDPA.
 The most noticeable difference is that an `ecdsa` public key is `33` bytes long, instead of `32` bytes for a `sr25519` based public key.
 As a consequence, the `AccountId` (32-bytes) matches the `PublicKey` for other session keys, but note that it's not the case for BEEFY.

 ### -sec-num- Block Authoring Session Key Pair {#id-block-authoring-session-key-pair}